yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/index.md

 {% include spareline.html%}
-**Postdocs and Students** interested in computational biology, machine learning, bioinformatics, cancer genomics, single-cell multi-omics, spatial transcriptomics, human genetics, and immunology - **Welcome to join us!
-[Contact]**
+- **We will be recruiting postdocs and Duke students**.
+Interested in computational biology, machine learning, bioinformatics, cancer genomics, single-cell multi-omics, spatial transcriptomics, human genetics, and immunology? - **Welcome to join us!**

 {% include linebreaker.html%}